iiimosley/Delugional/README.md

-## Deluging from Mars
+## Delugional
-A collection of scripts to assist in loading up your Deluge with the wonderful [Samples from Mars](https://samplesfrommars.com/).
+A collection of wild-haired scripts to assist in loading kits & synths from external sources into your Deluge.

 ### Requirements
-- You must have the ability to run shell scripts
+- Ability to run `bash` scripts
   - Windows Users may use [WSL](https://learn.microsoft.com/en-us/windows/wsl/) to execute the scripts ([installation docs](https://learn.microsoft.com/en-us/windows/wsl/install))
 - Deluge's SD card is mounted and writeable

-- All Samples from Mars Drums are within a singular directory
-- All Samples from Mars Drums retained their original file structure when downloaded
+*Further requirements dependent on scripts executed*

 ## Getting Started
 ### Setup Environment Variables